-Friday 29 July 2022
+Friday, 29 July 2022

-George Anson of Charleston and Carshalton
+Admiral Anson of Charleston and Carshalton

-In 1751 the government appointed him First Lord of the Admiralty.
-In that capacity, he was responsible for reforms that greatly improved the efficiency of the British Navy during the Seven Years War (1756-63).
+By the time he returned to Britain, the country was also at war with France.
+In 1747, Anson captured an entire French squadron at the First Battle of Cape Finisterre, which netted him an enormous treasure.
+The government rewarded him with a peerage, as First Baron Anson.
+In 1751 the government elevated him to the post of First Lord of the Admiralty.
+In that capacity, he was responsible for reforms that greatly improved the efficiency of the Royal Navy during the Seven Years War (1756-63).
 He also commissioned an investigation into the causes and cure for scurvy.
 Anson died near the end of the war, in 1762, aged 65.

 I have a "special connection" to Anson.
 No, we are not related, except maybe through Adam and Eve.
 It is this: he lived in two places I have lived in, in Charleston, South Carolina in America and Carshalton, Surrey, in England.

 I first learned about Anson's Charleston connection while working as a history professor at the College of Charleston.
 One of the neighborhoods of the city is named after him, Ansonborough.
 So are Anson Street, the Anson Restaurant, Ansonborough House, and the Ansonborough Inn.
 George Street was also named for him.
-Several other streets were named for ships he commanded but they have other names now.
+Several other streets were named for ships he commanded, but they have other names now.

 In 1724, when he was only 26 but already a captain, the Royal Navy sent Anson to Charleston in command of a small squadron to defend the city and its region from pirate attacks.
 He remained in that capacity until 1735, long after pirates had ceased to be a major threat.

 In 1726, he purchased 64 acres of land on the Charleston peninsula.
 That land later became the town's first "suburb," Ansonborough.
 According to one story, perhaps apocryphal, Anson won the money he used to buy the land in a card game.
+True or not, gambling was a common pastime of the elite.

 Interestingly, the online articles about Anson do not mention his connections to Charleston or Carshalton.
 If I hadn't lived in these places, I would never have known about them.